 If you can’t get a direct flight into or out of Porto, you could always go back to Lisbon or connect through Lisbon.
 However, if you are connecting in the US anyway, it should be easy for you to go into one city and out of the other.

 Day 1: Lisbon

 You can start your trip in either Porto or Lisbon, but I like starting in Lisbon because there is just so much to do here that I wouldn’t want to save it until the end when you are getting tired.
 If you are flying in from the United States, you will likely land early in the morning.
-A good way to overcome jet lag is with a quick overview tour of the city.
-Since you will be tired, I recommend either a sidecar tour or a tuk-tuk tour.
+A good way to overcome jet lag on your first day is with a quick overview tour of the city.
+You could sign up for a free walking tour, but since you will be tired, the best way is either a sidecar tour or a tuk-tuk tour.

 A few sites that you want to make sure to visit over the next few days include the following.
-If you have the energy, walk to a few of these today and save the rest for tomorrow.
+If you have the energy, walk to a few of these on the first day and save the rest for later.
 For more details, be sure to check out my 3 days in Lisbon itinerary.
-When you are in crowded areas, be sure to watch out for pickpockets and keep your valuables in theftproof bags or wallets.

 - Rossio Square (black and white tiled square)

 - Miradouro de São Pedro de Alcântara (overlook)

 - Rua Augusta Arch (you can buy a ticket to climb this too)

 - Se Cathedral Lisbon

 - Miradouro das Portas do Sol (overlook)